quii/Springer-Research/readme.md

 # Features to do (prioritized)

-- Design
+- Home button

-- Host it, Tom is on the case hopefully
+- Regex on the inputs

 - Show other tags for a given document